5 Marie Kondo Tips for Your Work and Life

 This is where the Kondo “shift your mindset” principle can be applied.
 Can you minimize your interactions with difficult people, keeping them cordial and focused?

-I hope you’ll consider the applying Kondo’s principles to clarifying your possessions and your relationships.
+I hope you’ll consider applying Kondo’s principles to clarifying your work, possessions and relationships.

 After all, life’s too short to be lost in clutter.